akheron/sqltyper/README.md

 `--database`, `-d`

 Database URI to connect to, e.g. `-d postgres://user:pass@localhost:5432/mydb`.
-By default, uses the [connecting logic] of node-postgres that relies on environment variables.
+If not given, uses the [connecting logic] of node-postgres that relies on [libpq environment variables].

 `--ext`, `-e`